vijayrichard/hello-world/README.md

 # hello-world
 Entering into the world of source code
 Hi this is vijay
-i have taken this tutorial to larn abour programming
+i have taken this tutorial to learn abour programming